th3terrorist/website/web/posts/quadtrees.md

     }
 }

-// In the rendering section:
+// in the draw block
 if debug_lines {
     qtree.draw();
 }